 Section 5.
-The total size of the Academic Senate will be at least $\frac{4050}{1}$ and not more than 80 members.
+The total size of the Academic Senate, including both voting and non-voting Senators, will be at least 40 and not more than 100 members.
 The size, allocation of additional delegates, and special situations and exceptions shall be specified from time to time in the Bylaws.
 Apportionment of additional delegates will take into account the proportionate size of the faculty in each school.
 Section 6.
 The Academic Senate shall hold meetings on a fixed schedule from September through May, unless the Academic Senate or Executive Board decides otherwise.
 Special meetings of the Academic Senate will be held on petition of one-third of the members of the Academic Senate or at the request of the Executive Board.